 The invisible beings slowly emerged from their subatomic shields and turned into fine contours of mist.
 Mist became water and water resolved itself into blood, neurons, and flesh.
-Shimmering and tactile, they were now surrounded by skin and were now pulsing life into nervous systems, digestive systems, limbs, ears and mouths.
+Shimmering and tactile, they pulsed life into nervous systems, digestive systems, limbs, ears and mouths.

-The Council was considering whether or not to oppose the latest onslaught from the Black Pulse, whose Council was now meeting in mirror formation in the depths of Fallar Ultima.
+The Anunnaki were considering whether or not to counter the latest move of the Black Pulse, whose Horde was now meeting in mirror formation in the depths of Fallar Ultima.
 While the Baulian takeover of Earth seemed far away, and while Earth was a beautiful but unnecessary planet, its proximity to the Soul Star could not be overlooked.

-The eleven Council members disappeared for a fraction of a second as the Pulse emanated from the top of the Dome and into the depths of the cosmos.
+The twelve Anunnaki disappeared for a fraction of a second as the Pulse emanated from the top of the Dome and into the depths of the cosmos.
 A fraction of a nanosecond later, the pulse returned, streaked in bands of orange.

 Under the Dome

 Lucia was sucked up the oculus of the Pantheon like a mouthful of Apero spritz up a straw.
 Looking down, she saw a dozen glowing entities in a circle, in the centre of which was a purple sphere.

 The Anunnaki displayed their assent by refracting Fra Sole’s image onto the crystals of the Great Dome.

 The extremities of what was once her body tingled, then scintillated, then pulsed from the centre of her consciousness down to the platform that held the twelve aliens, and then pulsed back up again.
 Once the pulse was complete she felt different.
 Her contact with the platform had infused her with points from twelve universes, fractalled in orange light so intense that she thought it would burn up every shred of her existence.